-You Are Today What You Practiced in 2018 – Change What You Practice and You’ll Change You in 2019
+You Are Today What You Practiced in last year – Change What You Practice and You’ll Change You for next year.

 You’ve probably heard that ‘practice makes perfect’ or that you need to ‘build good habits’.
 But - what if you are building a habit or daily practice that’s not so useful or healthy?
 This month, we’re turning to the cast of Netflix’s Queer Eye for some insights on creating positive daily practices and mindful moments!

 On twitter a few months ago, Queer Eye’s culture expert, Karamo Brown, raised an excellent question.
 When Karamo asked, “What do you practice daily?
 Joy or Worry?
 Love or Fear?”, he points out that what you practice is what you get good at doing, and what you become good at becomes your life.